Digital Marketing AI and Us: With Real Results

 Answer:

-Pilot one use case—content, ads, or email automation—then measure, iterate, and scale; maintain human review and data governance at every step.
+Pilot one use case — content, ads, email, or chatbot — then measure, iterate, and scale; maintain human review and data governance at every step.

 • Pilot steps: select goal → choose tool → run small test → measure → scale.